A few weeks ago, we had a brunch with some friends and lemon curd was on the table.

 - Add lemon juice and arrowroot starch to a small mixing bowl and whisk to thoroughly dissolve.
 Then add to coconut cream mixture and stir.

-- Lastly, add maple syrup (starting with 1 Tbsp) and whisk again until well combined.
+- Lastly, add maple syrup (starting with lesser amount // 1 Tbsp as original recipe is written // adjust if altering batch size) and whisk again until well combined.

 - Place saucepan over medium heat and bring to a low bubble – not boil – whisking often.
 Once it starts bubbling and getting thick, reduce heat to medium-low and continue cooking until a visible ribbon forms when spooning a bit of the curd across the top.
 It should be thick and kind of jiggly in texture.
 During this process switch to a rubber spatula for stirring to ensure the curd isn’t sticking to the bottom or sides of the pan.